-This post is dedicated to my sister who’s thinking of removing an interior wall in her home.
-Even though I love her house just the way it is, if she’s determined to do it she might as well know what she’s getting herself into, right?
+This post is for to my sister who’s thinking of removing an interior wall in her home.
+Even though I love her house just the way it is, if she wants to do it she might as well know what she’s getting herself into, right?

 For us, removing an interior wall was the best investment in time and effort we’ve ever undertaken.
 Because our house faces north and there are no windows in the front of the house, our dining room was dark and uninviting.
 Opening up the shared wall to our family room let in a flood of southern light and has changed the whole flow, look and feel of our main level.

 However, it’s not as easy as just knocking through to the other side.
-There are things to consider such as whether the wall is load bearing, how to transition the flooring where the wall is removed and whether there are there any utilities such as plumbing or electricity in the wall cavity that may have to be moved.
+There are things to consider such as whether the wall is load bearing, how to transition the flooring where the wall is missing and whether there are there any utilities such as plumbing or electricity in the wall cavity that may have to be moved.
 Most importantly, if you don’t know whether a wall is load bearing or not, call in a professional.
-Don’t be tempted to mess around with a wall that could potentially be holding up your second story!
-Bryan Baeumler has some good insight on load bearing walls in this video clip:
+Don’t mess around with a wall that could potentially be holding up your second story!

-As hubs used to build custom homes, he knew our wall wasn’t load bearing so we went ahead with opening it up.
-Once we determined the size of our opening, hubs cut some exploratory holes into the bottom of the drywall to see what obstructions we would need to deal with.
+As Hubs used to build custom homes, he knew our wall wasn’t load bearing so we went ahead with opening it up.
+Once we determined the size of our opening, Hubs cut exploratory holes into the bottom of the drywall to see what obstructions we would need to deal with.
 We only found an electrical outlet on the other side of the wall.
 Whenever you’re cutting into drywall, ALWAYS TURN THE ELECTRICITY OFF AS A PRECAUTION!
 I learned that the hard way on my very first house reno when I was shocked by a loose wire.

-If you’re able to, it helps to open up to the studs on either side of the opening so you won’t have to add additional studs to finish it off.
+If you’re able to, it helps to open up to the studs on either side of the opening.
+Then you won’t have to add additional studs to finish it off.